irishabhmaloo/enacton/README.md

 ### Features Implemented

 1. Pagination for products.
-2. Product Sorting
+2. Product Sorting.
-3. Filters (Brand, Category, Price, Occasion, Discount)
+3. Filters (Brand, Category, Price, Occasion, Discount).
 4. **URL Parameters**: Store all filter and sort options in the URL parameters to replicate the user's browsing state when sharing URLs.

 #### Product Operations (Create/Edit/Delete)